ModelAtlasofTheEarth/model_template/README.md

 <p>

+* Create a new repository, by clicking on the __Use this template__ button above
-* __fork this template__ and rename using this convention:
+* Name your repository using this convention:
    * `creatorname_year_keyword` (e.g. `corcho_2022_collision`)
 * populate this markdown document (`Readme.md`) with as much information as you can
   * information is recorded in Markdown Tables (Metadata fields) and additional Metadata Tags.
-* submit a pull request to merge this model into the ModelAtlasofTheEarth
+* Final step?

 > **Note**
 > The Wiki provides more detailed information on submission.